DS 4 hatchback review

 - Slow diesel model

-The reborn DS brand has been around since 2015 but has so far failed to make much of an impact on customers.
-That may change with the new DS 4, a posh hatchback that’s aimed squarely at the Mercedes A-Class, Audi A3 and BMW 1 Series, as well as the related Peugeot 308.
-As evidenced by the A-Class’ regular appearances in our top 10 best-selling cars list, the DS 4 is entering a competitive part of the market and, this time around, it may have the look and feel to succeed.
+The latest DS 4 is a posh hatchback that’s aimed squarely at the Mercedes A-Class, Audi A3 and BMW 1 Series, as well as the related Peugeot 308.
+As evidenced by the A-Class’ regular appearances in our top 10 best-selling cars list, the DS 4 is entering a competitive part of the market.
+It certainly has an appealing design, without compromising practicality too much.
+There’s also the choice of an efficient plug-in hybrid, but negatives include some weedy petrol and diesel engines and fairly punchy pricing.

-The previous DS 4 Crossback was given quirky styling to make it stand out but the new one has smart looks and high-quality materials and represents a different take on luxury when compared with its German rivals.
-DS is also keen to stress that customer service, both before and after you buy, will be top notch too.
-That’s not always been the case and previously, sharing dealerships with Citroen diluted the DS brand.
+The previous DS 4 Crossback had a quirky design to help it stand out, in a move similar to Lexus’ bold styling.
+Its replacement takes a more refined approach, with high-quality materials and an interior offering a different take on luxury when compared with German rivals.
+DS is also keen to stress that customer service, both before and after you buy, will be top-notch too – another area Lexus has excelled in.
+That’s not always been the case and sharing dealerships with Citroen arguably diluted the DS brand.

 The DS 4 is an interesting car to look at even in entry-level form, with eye-catching daytime running lights and an intricate tail-light design.
 You can add Performance Line or Cross styling packs if you’d like more sportiness or ruggedness respectively.
 The Cross is a little jacked up and is trying to be a crossover like the BMW X2, Lexus UX and Cupra Formentor.